 Cross Zone Time: Enter the time allowed between zone faults.
 When a zone programmed for cross zoning faults, the communicator begins counting down the Cross-Zone Time entered here.
-If the same zone or another cross-zoned zone faults within this time, an alarm report is sent to the receiver.
+If the same zone or another

 If the Cross-Zone Time expires without the second zone fault, only a zone fault report from the first zone is sent to the receiver.
 The Cross-Zone Time can be from 4 to 250 seconds in one second increments.
 Enter 0 (zero) to disable the Cross-Zone Time feature.